arcum42/ComfyUI_SageUtils/README.md

 Either are going to need inputs from several places, and I had to make custom versions of several nodes to get it.

-For the "model_info" parameter, you need to hook it to one of my custom nodes for loading a checkpoint.
+for the "model_info" parameter, you can either get it from a "Checkpoint Info" node, or hook it to one of my custom nodes for loading a checkpoint.
 There's "Load Checkpoint w/ Metadata", "Load Recently Used Checkpoint", and "Load Diffusion Model w/ Metadata".

 The first is a normal node for loading a checkpoint, just with an added "model_info" output.
 It *is* going to hash the model the first time you load it and save it to a cache, and it also checks civitai for information on the model, as I'm writing in the Civitai Resources section in the metadata, with model and version id.
 It also saves the last time you loaded it.
 Model information is saved in "sage_cache.json", which you might find useful.
 Indeed, a friend of mine wrote a [useful script](https://github.com/tecknight/comfy_model_html) to generate a model/lora report from it.